Skip to content

 • Vinegar – I used apple cider vinegar.
 You could also use distilled vinegar.

-• Ketchup – Any good organic ketchup that is on sale will work.
+• Ketchup – Any good organic ketchup will work.
 You can also use homemade ketchup.

 • Sugar – Granulated sugar will help add a little sweetness to the French dressing.